 6. More Eco Friendly

-E-Invoicing means there’s no need to use paper and waste resources.
+As the processing is fully digital, e-invoicing means there’s no need to use paper and waste resources.
 Why not save the planet in the process?

 7. Easier to Track